 Article Author

-Scott Bonjukian is a car-free urban designer with a passion for sustainable and efficient cities.
-With degrees in architecture and urban planning, his many interests include neighborhood design, public space and street design, transit systems, pedestrian and bicycle planning, local politics, and natural resource protection.
-He primarily cross-posts from his blog at The Northwest Urbanist and advocates for a variety of progressive land use and transportation solutions.
+Scott Bonjukian has degrees in architecture and planning, and his many interests include neighborhood design, public space and streets, transit systems, pedestrian and bicycle planning, local politics, and natural resource protection.
+He cross-posts from The Northwest Urbanist and leads the Seattle Lid I-5 effort.
+He served on The Urbanist board from 2015 to 2018.